PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

     name: micro
 ```

-Next we need to create this namespace in Kubernetes, do this by running the following command:
+Next we register the namespace decribed with Kubernetes like so:

 ```sh
 $ kubectl create -f namespace.yml
 ```

 Now that we have our namespace created we need to set the Kubernetes context to use this namespace as the default.
-This means that all subsequent `kubectl` operations will use the `micro` namespace as opposed to the default namespace.
-To enable this run:
+Meaning that all subsequent `kubectl` operations will use the `micro` namespace as opposed to the default namespace.

+To enable this let's run:

 ```sh
 $ kubectl config set-context minikube --namespace=micro
 ```

-Next we need to create a deployment and a service for our `adderservice`, in the deployment directory create a new file `adderservice-dep.yml` and add the following code to it:
+Next let's describe the deployment topology by adding the following code to
+the `adderservice-dep.yml` file:

 ```
 apiVersion: extensions/v1beta1